 Smaller distributors may rely on desktop accounting software to handle this data, but products like QuickBooks cannot handle the volumes produced by larger businesses.
 Off-the-shelf products are also unable to connect with your other departmental databases, forcing you to turn to pen-and-paper and manual entry.

-Cloud-based inventory and distribution software helps you avoid the inaccuracies of human error.
+Cloud inventory management software helps you avoid the inaccuracies of human error.
 Deploying software such as Acumatica to connect your inventory management with your accounting processes enables you to consolidate entry and reporting in one place.
 Even with partially filled or incomplete orders, your cloud software will keep an active record of all transaction and produce up-to-the minute documentation.

 5. Consolidating Your Inventory Management and Distribution Systems